geotonics/geolib/README.md

-geolib - The geolib php framework
+The geolib php framework
 =================================

 ####What it is

 The Geolib PHP Framework is a small, easy to use system for writing webpages.
-Unlike most frameworks, the focus is on very basic functionality, simplicity, speed, and ease of use.
-It contains a few simple classes for writing html content, including all form elements, along with some wrappers that make the classes even easier to use.
+Unlike most frameworks, the focus is on basic functionality, simplicity, speed, and ease of use.
+It contains some simple classes for writing html content, including all form elements, along with some wrappers that make the classes very easy to use.

-Also included are a few handy utility functions to perform some of the more common tasks that you will encounter when writing web sites, and an easy to use method for debugging PHP variables.
+Also included are a few handy utility functions to perform some of the more common tasks that you will encounter when writing web sites, and a method for debugging PHP variables.

 Here is the [Class Documentation](http://geotonics.com/doc/geolibdoc/).